AlexW00/web-components-ts/readme.md

 ### How to: Create Components

+TLDR: Extend `WebComponent` to define your own components.

 1. Create an html (and css) file for your component in a new folder
 2. Create a new ts class that extends `WebComponent`
 3. Use the component either in HTML or in TypeScript: